Species Spotlight: Redfish

 Sciaenops ocellatus

-Few large inshore gamefish have as great a geographical range as redfish, a mainstay for anglers from Virginia to Texas.
-Reds are at once one of the most accessible and prized species in that range.
-They strike live baits and lures (including topwaters) readily and often ferociously, making strong, determined runs until anglers can wear them down.
-Red drum are found both as solitary predators and in schools — sometimes visible as huge swaths of bright rust-colored water.
-Decades ago, tasty reds became overfished in much of the South, in no small part thanks to the Cajun craze for blackened redfish that swept the region and beyond.
-Gillnetting laws were subsequently tightened, along with size and bag limits, leaving populations generally healthy today.
-As with many game fish, the economic value of redfish in recreational fisheries is huge.
+Few large inshore gamefish have the depth of geographical range, like redfish, a mainstay for anglers from Virginia to Texas.
+In this region, reds are one of the most accessible and prized species.
+They strike live baits and lures (including topwaters) readily and ferociously, making strong, determined runs until anglers can wear them down.
+Red drum travel in schools and as solo predators — sometimes visible as vast swaths of bright rust-colored water.

 Appearance

-More appropriately, red drum would be called “reddish drum,” but that’s a bit awkward.
-The fact is, S. ocellatus tend to be a coppery color with reddish overtones even tending toward a brilliant gold in some areas, though they may also be a more muted silvery color.
-The black, gold-rimmed “eye spot” on the upper caudal peduncle, just before the tail fin, is another trademark.
-Often, redfish will display more than one such mark, occasionally with many along their sides.
-They have the characteristic elongate shape of the family of drums and croakers (Sciaenidae) to which they belong.
+More appropriately, a red drum would be called a “reddish drum,” but that’s awkward.
+The red drum tends to be coppery with reddish overtones, even tending toward brilliant gold in some areas.
+However, they may also be a more muted silvery color.
+Just before the tail fin, the black, gold-rimmed “eye spot” on the upper caudal peduncle is another trademark.
+Often, redfish display more than one of these distinctive marks, occasionally with many along their sides.
+Their elongated shape is a characteristic of the family of drums and croakers (Sciaenidae) that they are a part of.

 Redfish Appearance